 - Snowshoeing- Check out a local sporting goods shop or a snowshoe rental place or ask around and hit the trails.
 Don’t forget to bring water and snacks!
 Here is a must-read article on tips for making the trip fun for your children.

 - Plan a themed dinner night– Check out this list of recipe ideas to get you started.

 - Ice Skating

 - Have a Game Night– Here is a list of games that give you a quick summary and let you know about how long they are.

 - Volunteer Together– Use your talents to help serve others within your local church, school, or community

 - Check out a Museum- Here is a list of the best museums in every state

 - Exercise Together

-- Invite Friends Over to Watch a Game- With March Madness around the corner, this is a great time to root for your favorite team!
+- Invite Friends Over to Watch a Game- This is a great time to root for your favorite team!